-EXAMPLE

-Requested Street

-A. A. Requested Street: 25th Street

-25 th Street From: 67 th East Av.

-East To: 77 th East Av.
+EXAMPLE Requested Street 25 th Street Requested Street: 25th Street From: 67th East Av.
+To: 77th East Av.

-67 th 7

 B. Contact Person Information

 Each request must provide a contact person who lives on the requested street within the study area boundary.
 The contact person will receive all correspondence and be responsible for gathering evidence of support when requested.